VMLVaske/devops-challenge/README.md

 3. **Kubernetes Cluster**: k3s deployed on EC2 instances
 4. **GitOps Deployment**: ArgoCD for automated, Git-based deployments
 5. **CI/CD Pipeline**: GitHub Actions for continuous integration and delivery
+6. **Helm Charts**: Used for packaging and deploying the application
+7. **Dynamic EC2 Key Pair**: Automatically generated and securely stored in AWS Secrets Manager

 ## Getting Started